-With so many National Parks to choose from in the United States, how do you know which ones are best suited for a family trip… I asked fellow travelers to share their experiences visiting some of the best national parks with kids; I also included two of our family’s favorites.
+With so many National Parks to choose from in the United States, how do you know which ones are best suited for a family trip… To help you decide, I asked fellow travelers to share their experiences visiting some of the best USA National Parks with kids; I also included a few of our family’s favorites.

-We listed 16 national parks across America that are a great choice for an active outdoor vacation with your family.
+We listed 16 National Parks across the United States that are a great choice for an active outdoor vacation with your family.
 Each park is unique, just as every family has different ideas of what they expect from their visit.
 Therefore the national parks in this selection are sorted alphabetically because I really couldn’t rank them based on the scenery, activities, or how family-friendly they are.

 In my opinion, each single one of these great National Parks is worth a visit and will make for an unforgettable vacation for the whole family.
 Find out!

 1. Acadia National Park